toaq/toadua/README.md

-# Tỏadua
+# Toadua

-*Tỏadua* is the/an online collaborative dictionary for the [Toaq](http://toaq.org) constructed language.
+*Toadua* is the/an online collaborative dictionary for the [Toaq](http://toaq.net) constructed language.
 It is also currently being remodelled to suit general usage.
 You can visit the current instance at <https://uakci.pl/toadua/>.